mobashirat/hospital-site/README.md

 ## Available Scripts

 In the project directory, you:
-*can see our services
+•can see our services.
-*can get appointment
+•can get appointment.
-*can see our doctors list of different category.
+•can see our doctors list of different category.
-*can get a membership
+•can get a membership.
-*For more information you can visit our social media
+•For more information you can visit our social media.

 ### `npm start`